dog licking it's plate

 Canine Premix

 Treat your dog to delicious homemade food with this veterinarian-created and approved supplement for homemade dog food.
-It’s made to balance out your home-cooked meals to ensure your dog gets all the necessary ingredients.
+This supplement for dogs is made to balance out your home-cooked meals to ensure your dog gets all the necessary ingredients.